Duhyadi/Olotillo-genetic-diversity/figure_3_PCA/readme.md

 ## 📊 Script description

-PCA.R
+``### PCA.R``

 R script used to:

-Load filtered SNP data from the VCF file
+- Load filtered SNP data from the VCF file.

-Integrate sample metadata from both genotyping plates
+- Integrate sample metadata from both genotyping plates.

-Perform Principal Component Analysis
+- Perform Principal Component Analysis.

-Generate the PCA plot corresponding to Figure 3 in the manuscript
+- Generate the PCA plot corresponding to Figure 3 in the manuscript.

-The script assumes relative paths and a fixed directory structure as provided in this repository.
+- The script assumes relative paths and a fixed directory structure as provided in this repository.

-⚙️ System requirements
+## ⚙️ System requirements

 R ≥ 4.2